 US Oil/McChord Pipeline's contingency plan covers the US Oil Refinery and the McChord Pipeline, which connects the Tacoma refinery to Joint Base Lewis McChord.
 Their plan received 5-year approval on October 4, 2021.
-An annual update was completed on December 1, 2022, and a minor update with new response contractor letters of intent was approved on December 20, 2022.
+The most recent plan update included new response contractor letters of intent and was approved on December 20, 2022.